Trust center · Cumulative rig

 The cumulative rig is the full set of measurable signals a detection system can read from a browser session.
 Driftstack's product claim — indistinguishable from a real iPhone — is only meaningful if every signal in the rig matches what the reference phone sends.
 This page documents what we measure, how, and against which reference.

 The table below shows the rig run against iPhone 16 Pro · iOS 18.7 · Safari 26.4 as a worked example.
-The same methodology runs against every launch archetype — iPhone 15 Pro, iPhone 16 Pro, and the current iPhone 17 lineup, on iOS 18.7 / Safari 26.4 and Safari 26.5.
+The same methodology runs against every archetype in the catalog — 81 profiles, iPhone 13 → 17 Pro Max, on iOS 18.6 / 18.7, Safari 18.6–26.5.
+(An archetype is one specific iPhone model + iOS version + Safari version combination — see the glossary.)
 If any signal differs from what the real phone sends, we treat it as a launch-blocking bug and fix the engine — not a JavaScript wrapper over it.

 Why cumulative